davide2894/a-loaf-of-code/about.md

 Why another coding blog?
 I want to document my journey to professional web development, I want to prove that it's possible and that everybody can.
 And while I do it I want to contribute to our learning, to grow together.

-This is a place to tell the chronicles of my adventure in this fantastic field.